In the United States, vaginal infections are one of the most common reasons women see their doctor, accounting for millions of visits each year.

-Some Vaginal Infections
+Symptoms of Vaginal Infections

 Typically, vaginal infections cause a vaginal discharge.
-This discharge differs from a normal one because it is accompanied by itching, redness, and sometimes burning or soreness in the genital area.
+This discharge differs from a normal one because it is usually accompanied by itching, redness, and sometimes burning or soreness in the genital area.
 A discharge may have a fishy odor.
 The appearance and amount of the discharge tend to vary depending on the cause.
 However, different disorders sometimes cause similar discharges.

 Itching may interfere with sleep.
 Some infections can make sexual intercourse painful and make urination painful and more frequent.

 Rarely, the folds of skin around the vaginal and urethral openings become stuck together.

 However, sometimes symptoms are mild or do not occur.

 Diagnosis of Vaginal Infections